servo/book/src/hacking/using-devtools.md

 A lot of work to improve developer tool support in Servo requires reverse-engineering the working implementation in Firefox.
 One of the most efficient ways to do this is to observe a successful session in Firefox and record the bidirectional protocol traffic between the server and the client.
-To capture a log of the trafic in a Firefox devtools session that does not involve Servo, follow these steps:
+To capture a log of the traffic in a Firefox devtools session that does not involve Servo, follow these steps:

 1. Open a terminal window.
 This window will eventually contain the protocol logs.
 1. Launch Firefox from the terminal: `firefox --new-instance --profile devtools-testing` (on macOS you may need `/Applications/Firefox.app/Contents/MacOS/firefox`)